shopware/store-api-reference/docs/concepts/search-queries.md

 }
 ```

->  All response types come with a `apiAlias` field which you can use to identify the type in your includes field.
-If you only want a categories id, add: `"category": ["id"]`.
-For entities, this is the entity name: `product`, `product_manufacturer`, `order_line_item`, ...
-For other non-entity-types like a listing result or a line item, check the full response.
+>  All response types come with an `apiAlias` field which you can use to identify the type in your `includes` field.
+If you only want a category id, then add: `"category": ["id"]`; for entities types, the following are few - `product`, `product_manufacturer`, `order_line_item`; check the complete response for other non-entity types like a listing result or a line item.
 This pattern applies not only to simple fields but also to associations.

-#### Custom fields and includes
+#### ***Custom fields and includes***

-By default, custom field sets of entities are loaded in the response.
+A custom field set of entities is by default loaded in the response.
 You can include them as you would expect using the following payload:

 ```javascript
 {